 Goodwill and Other Intangible Assets Goodwill represents the excess of purchase price over the fair value of the net tangible and identifiable intangible assets of businesses acquired.
 Goodwill is tested at the reporting unit level for impairment on an annual basis during the fourth quarter or more frequently if certain events occur indicating that the carrying value of goodwill may be impaired.
 A significant amount of judgment is involved in determining if an indicator of impairment has occurred.
 Such indicators may include a decline in expected cash flows, a significant adverse change in legal factors or in the business climate, a decision to sell a business, unanticipated competition, or slower growth rates, among others.
-During the second quarter of 2018, we determined there was an indication that the carrying value of the net assets assigned to the Hardware reporting unit may not be recoverable and completed an impairment assessment of goodwill.
+During the second quarter of 2018, under our previous reporting segment structure, we determined there was an indication that the carrying value of the net assets assigned to the Hardware reporting unit may not be recoverable and completed an impairment assessment of goodwill.
 As a result of the assessment, we recorded an impairment charge for the full value of the goodwill assigned to the Hardware reporting unit.
 Refer to Note 4, "Goodwill and Purchased Intangible Assets" for further discussion.
+Additionally, in connection with the change in reportable segments, effective January 1, 2019, the Company determined its reporting units and then assigned goodwill to the new reporting units based on the relative fair value allocation approach.
+Based on this analysis, it was determined that the fair value of all reporting units were substantially in excess of the carrying value.